SymfonyCasts/vue/sfcasts/ep1/add-watcher.md

 The reason, of course, is that, in our watcher, we're passing `this.loadProducts(null)`.
 Yep, we're saying:

-> Hey Vue!, load the products with no `searchTerm`".
+> Hey Vue!
+Load the products with no `searchTerm`".

 And darn it, Vue is following our directions perfectly!